derhuerst/find-hafas-data-in-another-hafas/readme.md

 ```
 {
-	clientName: 'oebb', // a *stable* & URL-safe identifier for the endpoint
+	endpointName: 'oebb', // a *stable* & URL-safe identifier for the endpoint
-	hafas: …, // a hafas-client@5-compatible API client
+	client: …, // a hafas-client@5-compatible API client
 	// These should return URL-safe, lower-case versions of stop/line names, with
 	// as little meaningless/local additions (e.g. "Bus" or "Bhf") as possible.
 	// The results will be used to match stops/lines across endpoints!